Peter Phillips (artist): 1980s

 In 1981, Phillips' travels took him to Australia.
 In 1982-83, he had a retrospective exhibition shown at the Walker Art Gallery in Liverpool; the Museum of Modern Art, Oxford; the Laing Art Gallery in Newcastle-upon-Tyne; the Fruitmarket Gallery in Edinburgh; Southampton Art Gallery and the Barbican Art Gallery in London.

-In 1987, Phillips moved from Zurich to Majorca.
-Throughout the eighties his work was exhibited at galleries around Spain, including Barcelona, Valencia, Madrid, and Majorca.
+In 1987, Phillips moved from Zurich to Mallorca.
+Throughout the eighties his work was exhibited at galleries around Spain, including Barcelona, Valencia, Madrid, and Mallorca.

 1990s

 The decade of the 1990s brought Phillips' work to Canada and the United States, for exhibitions in Montreal, Boston, Houston, and New York.
-He was a featured artist at the Fundacio Miro and Casal Solleric in Majorca in 1996.
+He was a featured artist at the Fundacio Miro and Casal Solleric in Mallorca in 1996.
 In 1998, he was exhibited in London at the "Freedom of Choices" exhibition.
-At the same time, Phillips built and expanded his property in Majorca to his own design, which has been featured in numerous architecture, gardening, and home magazines.
+At the same time, Phillips built and expanded his property in Mallorca to his own design, which has been featured in numerous architecture, gardening, and home magazines.

 In 1995, he designed the Granada Television idents and endboards featuring the "G-arrow".

 2000–2025

 A Phillips retrospective was shown in 2002 at the Galleria Civica di Modena, Italy.

 Phillips' War/Game is featured on the cover of American rock band the Strokes' second album Room on Fire.

 Claude-Marion Phillips died from cancer on 30 January 2003.
 In 2004, Phillips staged an exhibition dedicated to his wife, Claude, at Whitford Fine Art (London) and was featured at the "Pop Art UK" group exhibition at Galleriea Civica di Modena, Italy.

 In 2005, the "Metamorphosis" exhibition was shown at the Goulanderis Foundation (Andros, Greece) and the "British Pop" group exhibition at the Museo de Bellas Artes (Bilbao, Spain).

 Phillips resided in Europe, where he continued to paint and exhibit.
 He traveled frequently to New York, Los Angeles, San Francisco, and Sydney.

 Over thirty of his prints are in the Tate Collection.

 Phillips lived in Australia in the final decade of his life.
 He died on the Sunshine Coast, Queensland, on 23 June 2025, at the age of 86.

+An open-air exhibition of Phillips' work opened in his native Birmingham in June 2026; the curator Ruth Millington described it as "the perfect way to remember him" and celebrate the influence of his home city on his work.